av-mae-uf/av1tenth-docs/docs/gettingstarted/setup.rst

 NumPy
 ^^^^^
 You will also need NumPy for various things.
 They have arrays, array operations, etc. and are useful for efficient computing.
-To install this you can run the command

 .. code-block:: bash